ItsJustIkenna/day-planner/README.md

 # day-planner

-This assignment generates a random password from the criteria selected from the prompts.
-It features dynamically updating HTML and CSS powered by JavaScript code.
-The user is prompted to input the length of the password, if the password will include uppercase letters and lowercase letters, numeric values and special characters then the code generates a password based on those criteria and displays it on the screen.
+This assignment is a day planner to create a schedule.
+When I open the planner the current day is displayed at the top of the calendar.
+When I scroll down, I am presented with time blocks for that day.
+I view the time blocks for that day and each time block is color-coded to indicate whether it is in the past, present, or future.
+When I click into a time block, I can enter an event.
+I can click the save button for that time block.
+The text for that event is saved in local storage.
+When I refresh the page, the saved events persist.

 ## Credits